Forever Green (FG Xpress) is a multi-level marketing company that sells products related to nutrition and weight management.

 - FIXX – Energy shake designed to increase endurance and assist in weight loss.

-- THUNDER – Meal replacement shake that helps reduce cravings for unhealthy foods.
+- THUNDER – Meal replacement shake that helps reduce cravings for unhealthy foods (like ViSalus).

 - KETOPIA – A drink that can help turn fat into energy.